Greg Laughlin: Election and tenure

 A conservative Democrat, Laughlin ran for the United States House of Representatives in 1986, narrowly losing to freshman Republican Mac Sweeney, who had served as an aide in the Ronald W. Reagan White House.
 Laughlin sought a rematch in 1988, and this time he won.
 Laughlin survived a bitter re-election campaign during the next cycle despite old allegations involving favoritism to a firm.

-Laughlin was the only member of Congress to see active duty during Operation Desert Storm in 1991, as a colonel in the U.S. Army Reserves.
+Laughlin was the only member of Congress to see active duty during Operation Desert Storm, as a colonel in the U.S. Army Reserves in 1991.

-In 1995, the Republican Party, which had gained a majority in the House for the first time in four decades, offered Laughlin a seat on the Ways and Means committee if he joined the GOP.
+In 1995, the Republican Party, which had gained a majority in the House for the first time in four decades, offered Laughlin a seat on the Ways and Means Committee if he joined the GOP.
 Laughlin did so on June 26, 1995.
-He claimed that as a Democrat, he had to make some hard votes.
+He claimed that, as a Democrat, he had to make some hard votes.

 In the subsequent congressional election in 1996, Laughlin was endorsed by many Republican Party leaders, including then-Governor George W. Bush, Speaker of the House Newt Gingrich, and other members of the party from outside the district and the state.
 Despite this, Laughlin faced a primary challenge from former Texas Republican Congressman Ron Paul, the Libertarian Party presidential candidate in 1988, and Jim Deats, Laughlin's Republican opponent from 1994 (when Laughlin was still a Democrat).
 In the three-way race, Laughlin won the initial primary election with 42 percent of the vote, but by failing to win a majority he was required to face the second-place Paul in a run-off election.
 Paul defeated Laughlin by a 56–44 percent margin in the runoff election and went on to win the congressional seat.
-Paul, who sought the Republican presidential nomination in 2008 and 2012, held the seat until he retired in 2013.
+Paul, who unsuccessfully sought the Republican presidential nomination in 2008 and 2012, held the seat until he retired in 2013.

 After Congress

 Laughlin remained in Washington, D.C., practicing law at the office of Patton Boggs, in the areas of public policy, energy, international trade, and tax law.
 He has since moved to the firm of Pillsbury, Winthrop, Shaw, Pittman.
 Laughlin was contracted to work with the controversial Israeli spyware firm NSO Group, according to documents filed with the FARA Registration Unit of the Department of Justice.
 The firm's software was implicated in the murder of Washington Post columnist Jamal Khashoggi.
 The software was also deployed on world leaders, journalists, dissidents and human rights activists.

-Laughlin is one of the observers that declared the 2004 presidential elections in Cameroon as being fair.
+At the behest of Paul Biya, Laughlin formed a bipartisan group of former members of Congress to monitor the 2004 presidential elections in Cameroon.
 According to the BBC, he stated "we have never seen such a transparent way to show who got the vote".
+This was in contrast to the observations of a delegation from the Commonwealth of Nations led by former Prime Minister of Canada Joe Clark and Episcopal Conference of Cameroon.